ndlongvn/AI-Project-2022/README.md

 This is the respository of ours AI project using CNN-based model as CNN, ResNet50, VGG16, DenseNet121 and InceptionV3 to diagnose some popular lung diseases.
 In this repository, we provide training code, pre-trained models, network settings for AI model.
 We also provide an app to use our model to diagnose lung diseases.

-By using this repository, you can achieve a performance of 91% on the test set of our dataset.
+By using this repository, you can achieve a performance of 91% accuracy on the test set of our dataset.
 Therefor you can use our model to diagnose lung diseases with high accuracy.

 ### How to install environment

 1. Clone the repository into a directory.
-We refer to that directory as *`TCN_LIPREADING_ROOT`*.
+We refer to that directory as *AI-PROJECT-ROOT*.

 ```Shell
 git clone --recursive https://github.com/ndlongvn/AI-Project-2022.git